rahmatdeep/Drawr/README.md

 ## Usage

-1. Sign in using Google authentication
+1. Sign in using Google authentication or continue as a guest
 2. Create or join a drawing room
 3. Use the drawing tools to create shapes
 4. Collaborate in real-time with other users in the same room
 5. Pan around the canvas by dragging with the mouse
 6. Zoom in and out using the scroll wheel (if enabled), otherwise use the zoom buttons
+7. View currently active users in the room through the avatar indicators in the bottom-right corner
+8. Join voice calls with other users in the room to communicate while drawing
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.